Daniel-codi/Concept_Curve_Embeddings_Indexation/README.md

 # Concept Curve Embeddings Indexation

-A novel approach to unlimited-context AI, using Smart-Functions and Concept Curve theory to parse and reason over internal documents **without RAG or embeddings retraining**.
+A new algorithm that allow unlimited-context for any LLM, using Smart-Functions and Concept Curve theory to parse and reason over internal documents **without RAG or embeddings retraining**.

 ---

 ##  What is this?

-This project demonstrates a cutting-edge alternative to traditional Retrieval-Augmented Generation (RAG), enabling AI to process internal documentation with:
+This project demonstrates an alternative to traditional Retrieval-Augmented Generation (RAG), enabling AI to process internal documentation with:

 -  Unlimited context memory
 -  No fine-tuning or embeddings required